UQ-RCC/hpc-docs/guides/Basics-ASReml.md

 ### How to setup ASReml-R for yourself

+_Please don't perform these steps on a login node._</br>
+_Instead, use an interactive batch job or onBunya session._

 There is a very useful CRAN R package from the University of Adelaide, South Australia, called [biometryassist](https://cran.r-project.org/package=biometryassist)
 The biometryassist package will handle the installation of ASReml-R for you by providing an R function called `install_asreml()`.